szaimen/Nextcloud-NAS-Guide/docs/major-update.md

 ### Preparation
 1. Create a Backup before updating ([instructions](./manual-backup))<br/>
 (Although the update is already tested, it could fail, you never know!
-So better to create a current backup!)
+So better to create a current backup!)<br/>
+(The update script itself will create a backup on its own but better to be double-safe.)

 ### Execution
 1. Run over CLI: